 Wrapping up the small laundry room talk

-I’ve lived in a small laundry room for years and I can confidently say that these are some of the best design ideas to maximize space in a compact laundry room.
+I’ve lived with a small laundry room for years and I can confidently say that these are some of the best design ideas to maximize space in a compact laundry room.
 Whether you’re a homeowner and can do complete renovations or you rent and can just make cosmetic changes, there is something here for everyone to take away and tackle a small (or big) DIY laundry room project.
 A small space like this can be a challenge but with these small laundry room ideas, I think you have tons of inspiration to make a space you love that functions well!